-Brenda loves a good movie, especially one that is good for all ages.
-Enjoy these family friendly choices!
+Brenda loves a good movie, especially one with a happy ending!
+Enjoy these fabulous Hallmark movies!

 A Family Friendly Leprechaun Movie List For St. Patrick's Day